nolafs/renaissance-website/site/content/services/_index.md

         and often made difference in discoverability
       title: Creative Services
     - text: >-
-        Fostering your community with information and increase engagement is a key to success and a mandatory today
+        Fostering your community with information to increase engagement is a key to success and a mandatory today
       title: Social & Community
     - text: >-
-        Early mock up reviews and assessment to manage expectations of the campaign from top evaluators around the world that do this as main job
+        Early mock up reviews and assessment to manage expectations of the campaign from top evaluators around the world
       title: Game Evaluation
     - text: >-
         Show presence, preview or launch event are a no brainer to made a